naxty/gcp-automated-quality-inspection/README.md

 Furthermore, you need a python 3.7 environment (conda or virtual env) with libraries specified in [requirements.txt](requirements.txt).
 You can install them with `pip install -r requirements.txt`.

 ## Tutorial
-There are  parts in this tutorial.
-We need to set the following configurations:
+The tutorial consists three parts.

 ### 1. AutoML Preparation, Training and Deployment

 Before we can train the AutoML Model we need to upload the data to GCS and prepare a CSV file with the location and labels of the data.
-Since AutoML is only available in the region `US-CENTRAL1`.
-Hence, we create a bucket in this region.
+Since AutoML is only available in the region `US-CENTRAL1`, we create a bucket in this region.
 Here, we require the environment variables.
 ```sh
 export BUCKET_LOCATION="US-CENTRAL1"
 export TRAINING_DATA_BUCKET="product-quality"